Leadership: Out-group members

 Out-group members often receive less time and more distant exchanges than their in-group counterparts.
 With out-group members, leaders expect no more than adequate job performance, good attendance, reasonable respect, and adherence to the job description in exchange for a fair wage and standard benefits.
 The leader spends less time with out-group members, they have fewer developmental experiences, and the leader tends to emphasize his/her formal authority to obtain compliance to leader requests.
 Research shows that out-group members are less satisfied with their job and organization, receive lower performance evaluations from the leader, see their leader as less fair, and are more likely to file grievances or leave the organization.

 Emotions

-Leadership can be perceived as a particularly emotion-laden process, with emotions entwined with the social influence process.
-In an organization, the leader's mood has some effects on his/her group.
+Leadership can be an emotion-laden process, with emotions entwined with the social influence process.
+A leader's mood affects his/her group.
 These effects can be described in three levels: